adobeio/adobeio-documentation/README.md

 ![install package](https://user-images.githubusercontent.com/29133525/31085363-242d22e8-a754-11e7-9927-a8c7c43d8184.png)

 Watch the **Activity Log** to verify that the package is installed.
-If installed, the log shows the name of the .ms file.
+If installed, log reports that it is imported.